Douglas-Christian/rogue_garmin_bridge/README.md

 ### Connecting to Rogue Equipment

+1. Put your Rogue device in connection mode:
+   - **For Echo Bike**: Press and hold the "Connect" button for 2 seconds until you hear two beeps.
+The Bluetooth and ANT+ icons should flash on the console to indicate it's ready to pair.
+   - **For Echo Rower**: From the home screen, select the "Connect" option, then choose "Connect to App".
+The console will search for an application to pair with over BLE.

-1. Navigate to the "Devices" page in the web interface
+2. Navigate to the "Devices" page in the web interface
-2. Click "Scan for Devices" to discover available Rogue equipment
+3. Click "Scan for Devices" to discover available Rogue equipment
-3. Select your device from the list and click "Connect"
+4. Select your device from the list and click "Connect"
-4. Once connected, the device status will show as "Connected"
+5. Once connected, the device status will show as "Connected" and the Bluetooth icon on your device's console should stop flashing and remain solid

 ### Starting a Workout